OpenDSA/OpenDSA/RST/source/Development/GraphIntro.rst

        vertex can have an edge to itself.
        However, the applications discussed here do not require either of these special cases.
-       To simplify our graph API, we will assume that they cannot occur.
+       To simplify our graph API, we will assume that there are no dupicate edges, and no edges that connect a node to itself.